Arrnv/Buldozer-price-prediction/README.md

 The data and evaluation metric we'll be using (root mean square log error or RMSLE) is from -[the Kaggle Bluebook for Bulldozers competition](https://www.kaggle.com/c/bluebook-for-bulldozers/overview).

 The techniques used in here have been inspired and adapted from the -[fast.ai machine learning course.](https://course18.fast.ai/ml)
+## Code
+Use of regression model from scikit learn library is used here.
+The RandomForestRegressior is used to predict the